Winter sports see threat in November 2022 WCup

 “For the moment I keep cool,” Fasel said.
 “We will see what really will be the decision in FIFA, how Qatar will react and which position there will be.”

-Skiing’s governing body has long cautioned FIFA against moving into the traditional winter sports calendar, and on Sunday issued a statement opposing any such switch.
+Skiing’s governing body, which has long cautioned FIFA against moving into the traditional winter sports calendar, issued a statement Sunday opposing any such switch.

 “FIS will submit a proposal to the other six international winter sports federations to sign a resolution against organizing the FIFA World Cup during the winter sports season in 2022,” the Switzerland-based body said.